mr-bt/manager.README/README.md

 Over-communicate when you can, so that you earn credits for when you're unusually busy.
 If people start getting overwhelmed by the quantity, they will tell you.

-Intentionally create/use communication the right forums to share information.
+Intentionally create/use communication in the right forums to share information.

 Be as data-centric as possible, there's less room for interpretation and emotions tend not to get in the way.